Skip to content

 The other instances concern transfers of funds from the buyer to the seller after importation (price adjustments).
 Related parties often have agreements regarding price adjustments for imported goods in order to ensure arm’s length distance in accordance with the OECD Guidelines.
 An example is where a buyer is ensured a profit margin in the range of 5% to 7% for the resale of products.
 If the buyer’s profits are in lower end of the range or below, the buyer can present a monetary claim in relation to the seller relating to previously imported goods.
 However, if the profits are in the upper range or above, the seller can direct a monetary claim in relation to the buyer for previously sold goods so that the profits are to fall within the established frameworks.
 The payment often occurs in the form of quarterly transfers.

-Provided the transfers concern the imported goods, they shall be counted in the customs value pursuant to Section 7-10, which establishes that it is the price that is actually paid or payable that constitutes the transaction value.
-The fact that the actual calculation of the price occurs after the time of importation does not exclude the use of the Section 7-10 method, as long as sufficiently clear frameworks are established for the calculation of the price.
+Provided the transfers concern the imported goods, they shall be included in the customs value pursuant to Section 6-3, which establishes that it is the price that is actually paid or payable that constitutes the transaction value.
+The fact that the actual calculation of the price occurs after the time of importation does not exclude the use of the Section 6-3 method, as long as sufficiently clear frameworks are established for the calculation of the price.
 This view is, among other things, supported in the Swedish Match judgement by Borgarting Court of Appeal (LB-2015-160408), Commentary 4.1 to the Customs Valuation Agreement and the WTO’s “A handbook on WTO Customs Valuation Agreement”, p.
 30. Whether price adjustment should be considered must be based on an assessment of submitted agreements and other available documentation.

 6.4 The question of whether the dependence has affected the price

 However, in practice it is difficult to find customs valuations determined for identical or similar goods.
 This is especially the case in transactions between dependent parties, where the buyer is often the sole importer of the product.
 The customs authorities must then investigate the special circumstances in the sale.
 The customs authorities’ experience is that the importer often automatically refers to transfer pricing documentation prepared for tax purposes, which is to show that the price constitutes arm’s length distance and is prepared in accordance with the OECD Transfer Pricing Guidelines.
 As explained under point 5, such documentation does not apply in the determination of customs value, and there is therefore no right to have such documentation considered.
-Transfer pricing documentation can, however, contain useful information for the customs authorities in the investigation of whether the relationship of dependence between the parties has affected the price pursuant to the Customs Regulations, Section 7-10-1.
+Transfer pricing documentation can, however, contain useful information for the customs authorities in the investigation of whether the relationship of dependence between the parties has affected the price pursuant to the Movement of Goods Regulations, Section 6-3-1.

 Case Study 14.1 illustrates an example where the customs authorities took into consideration transfer pricing documentation in the determination of customs value.
 In the example, XCO, which is the manufacturer in country X, is selling relays to its wholly owned subsidiary ICO, which is the distributor in country Y. ICO imports the relays and does not purchase any products from sellers that are not affiliated with the parent company.
 XCO does not sell relays or similar goods to independent buyers.
 The question is how to assess whether XCO and ICO sell and buy at a price that is not affected by the relationship of dependence.